 by Isa Meyers //

 John Green is most commonly known for his books Looking For Alaska, Paper Towns, and The Fault in Our Stars (TFIOS).
 All three of these novels received major screen time as well.
 Most recently, Looking For Alaska was adapted into a Hulu mini-series, premiering in fall 2019.
-Even if you weren’t a Green reader, you knew of him and you definitely could recognize the iconic blue and white jacket cover of TFIOS.
+Even if you aren’t a Green reader, you know of him and you definitely could recognize the iconic blue and white jacket cover of TFIOS.
 John, and his brother Hank Green, still create content today for both YouTube and TikTok, continuing their legacy as “Vlogbrothers.”

 Alaska, similarly, is the perfect embodiment of the phrase “she’s not like the other girls.”
 Because it’s true, she’s not.
 At Green’s fictional Culver Creek Academy, Alaska is an enigma who stuns Miles with her witticism, beauty, and complexity.
-She is marked by tragedy, something Miles knows nothing about until Green kills Alaska in order to teach Miles this lesson about loss.
+She is marked by tragedy, something Miles knows nothing about until Green kills Alaska in order to teach Miles this lesson about love and loss.
 Student Phoebe Yates for The Tufts’s Daily argues: “Certainly, if she were a living, breathing person, Alaska would be complex and multi-faceted.
 Instead, she comes across as two-dimensional—all meaningful looks and wooden feminist one-liners.”
-Alaska actually had to die for this relationship.
+Alaska actually had to die for him.

 Simply put, I wouldn’t change my childhood or it’s reading list.
 In fact, Looking For Alaska did provide comfort to me following the loss of a childhood friend at age 16.
 These books offered me the vocabulary to express notions of grief and loss in a way I might not have understood when communicating with adults alone.